What is the 45L Tax Credit?

 The 45L Tax Credit is equal to $2,000 per unit for qualified owner-occupied or rental dwelling units that meet certain energy-savings standards.

-Construction or rehabilitation of a unit must be substantially completed after August 8, 2005 and the until sold or leased before the end of 2021.
-The tax credit is claimed by the developer (known as Eligible Contractor) in the year which the unit is occupied.
+Construction or rehabilitation of a unit must be substantially completed after August 8, 2005 and the until sold or leased before the end of 2022.
+The tax credit is claimed by the developer (known as the Eligible Contractor) in the year in which the unit is occupied.

 Qualifying properties are comprised of a dwelling unit or units.
 A dwelling unit is defined as one or more rooms including a kitchen and designed as a unit for occupancy by one family for the purpose of cooking, living and sleeping.
 In order to meet the requirements of Section 45L, it must also be 3 stories or less above grade and may include apartments, condominiums, assisted living facilities, student housing dwelling units, townhouses, and single family homes.